learning-zone/csharp-basics/README.md

 ## Q. What are access modifiers in C# and how do they control visibility?

-Access modifiers in C# control the visibility and accessibility of types and their members.
+Access modifiers are keywords used to set the **accessibility (visibility) level** of classes, methods, fields, and properties in C#.
+They enforce encapsulation by restricting which parts of your program can see or interact with specific code blocks.
 C# has six access modifiers:

 | Modifier                    | Accessibility                                                      |
 |-----------------------------|--------------------------------------------------------------------|